SiddharthKarmokar/imageGenResearch/README.md

 ## All sources generate on the same prompt:
 ### A dream where time melts like Salvador Dalí's paintings, viewed through a fisheye lens
-#### just of reference this is how salvador dali's paintings are like:
+#### just for reference this is how salvador dali's paintings are like:
 ![pic](/images/salvador_dali_painting.webp)

 ### **1. Freepik AI Image Generator**